 This is important in light of what I wrote above because it means that if you don’t like Apple’s heavy-handed noise reduction and would prefer to keep some noise (and thus detail) in your images, or reduce it yourself using a better algorithm, you finally can.

-I could show you some of my experiments in processing iPhone RAW files, but quite frankly I haven’t spent enough time working this way yet to give you any meaningful information, so keep an eye out for another article where I focus on that aspect of the new camera system.
+I could show you some of my experiments in processing iPhone files this way, but quite frankly I haven’t spent enough time shooting this way yet to give you any meaningful information, so keep an eye out for another article where I focus on that aspect of the new camera system.

 Not only that, but because the 28mm lens has a new ƒ/1.8 aperture (bigger spoon for the baby sensor), it’s gathering more light to begin with, meaning less noise to deal with in the first place.